-‘Real Housewives Of New Jersey Star’ Joe Giudice Deported To Italy, Will Fight Appeal From Overseas
+‘The Real Housewives Of New Jersey Star’ Joe Giudice Deported To Italy, Will Fight Appeal From Overseas

-Real Housewives of New Jersey star Joe Giudice will reportedly be released from ICE custody in the coming weeks and be deported to his native Italy, where he will continue to fight a court ruling that states he cannot remain in the United States after completing his 41-month prison sentence.
+The Real Housewives of New Jersey star Joe Giudice will reportedly be released from ICE custody in the coming weeks and be deported to his native Italy, where he will continue to fight a court ruling that states he cannot remain in the United States after completing his 41-month prison sentence.

-People Magazine reported that the former reality star, who has been incarcerated since March 2016 when he was sentenced on charges of mail, wire and bankruptcy fraud, has been living in an ICE facility since March of this year as he awaited an appeal decision to remain in the U.S.
+People reported that the former reality star, who has been incarcerated since March 2016 when he was sentenced on charges of mail, wire, and bankruptcy fraud, has been living in an ICE facility since March of this year as he awaited a decision on his appeal to remain in the U.S.

-Judges have reportedly granted Giudice’s request to be released from ICE custody, but he will have to move to Italy to continue his plea to remain permanently in the United States.
+Judges have reportedly granted Joe’s request to be released from ICE custody, but he will have to move to Italy to continue his plea to remain permanently in the United States.
 The news and entertainment magazine reported that the Bravo star’s family attorney James J. Leonard confirmed that the former reality star’s petition, where he asked to be released to Italy to await the court’s final decision in his ongoing deportation battle, has been approved.

-Since being released from prison, Giudice has been held at the Clinton County Correctional Center in Pennsylvania.
-His original request to be released to the opulent Northern New Jersey home he shared with wife Teresa and their daughters Gia, 18, Gabriella, 15, Milania, 14, and Audriana, 10 was denied.
+Since being released from prison, Joe has been held in the Clinton County Correctional Center in Pennsylvania.
+His original request to be released to his opulent northern New Jersey home that he shared with his wife Teresa and their daughters Gia, 18, Gabriella, 15, Milania, 14, and Audriana, 10, was denied.

 “He’s fighting, but he’s really resigned to the fact that he’ll be deported,” the source admitted to People, noting that the reality star is “bitter, angry, and unhappy.”